jkeohan/bonus_lectures/algos/sorting_algos/intro-to-sorting-algos.md

 ## What is Sorting?

 Sorting is the process or rearranging the items in a collection (e.g. an array) so that the items are in some kind of order.

 Here are a few examples:

 - sorting numbers from smallest to largest
 - sorting names alphabetically
 - sorting movies based on release year

+And here are those [algos and some additional algos](https://visualgo.net/en) in action.

 **Starter Repl**